aiclub-igdtuw/AIMLMonth2023/Minor Project/ProjectSubmission.md

 Summary(Optional) :  Visualisation of frequency trends in winning numbers through bar plot, heat map showing correlation between multipliers and winning numbers

-I used LSTM(Time series Analysis model) thought it was not taught in the class along with fine tuning until project submission but got accuracy of 99%
+I used LSTM(Time series Analysis model) thought it was not taught in the class along with fine tuning until project submission.

+accuracy of 99%

 Linear regression model to predict the luckiest number .

 Also used Random Forest classifier model(not taught in class) to make predictions but both have low accuracy because of random nature of powerball datasets.